riccardomarin/Diff-FMAPs-PyTorch/README.md

 The small discrepancies have several reasons:
 1) basis and descriptors networks are trained 400 epochs in PyTorch implementation; several thousands in TF 1.5
-2) while the two implementations are similar, there are some differences in the training process and hyperparameters due to library differences.
+2) while the two implementations are similar, there are some differences in the training process and hyperparameters due to libraries.
 3) the training requires pseudo-inverse computation; these can produce different results depending by the library

 ### License